Securing Infrastructure Access at Scale in Large Enterprises

 IA-03 Device Identification and AuthenticationTeleport requires valid x509 or SSH certificates issued by a Teleport Certificate Authority (CA) to establish a network connection for device-to-device network connection between Teleport components.

 SC-12 Cryptographic Key Establish and ManagementTeleport initializes cryptographic keys that act as a Certificate Authority (CA) to further issue x509 and SSH certificates.
 SSH and x509 user certificates that are issued are signed by the CA and are (by default) short-lived.
-SSH host certificates are also signed by the CA and rotated automatically (a manual force rotation can also be performed).
+SSH host certificates are also signed by the CA. Teleport supports Hardware Security Modules (HSM).

 Teleport Enterprise builds against a FIPS 140-2 compliant library (BoringCrypto) is available.